Northern early works

 Read more about what the works involve via our dedicated fact sheet.

-Two transmission towers will move 80 metres from the Watsonia Station carpark to the power line easement located on the eastern side of Greensborough Road.
+Two transmission towers will move 80 metres from the Watsonia Station car park to the power line easement located on the eastern side of Greensborough Road within Frensham Reserve.

-Moving the towers will make way for North East Link and an upgraded Watsonia Station carpark.
+Moving the towers will make way for North East Link and create an upgraded Watsonia Station car park.

-North East Link Project and CPB Contractors have been working closely with utility service provider, AusNet Services, to avoid interrupting the electricity supply while this phase of works takes place.
+North East Link Project and CPB Contractors are working closely with utility service provider, AusNet Services, to maintain electricity supply while this phase of works takes place.

-Relocation works are expected to take up to six months and are scheduled to begin in mid-2020.
+Relocation works are expected to take up to six months and are scheduled to begin in late-2020.